AyushAwasthi2384/ecom-Springboot-backend/README.md

 ## **5. Database Configuration**

 The project uses **MySQL** to manage the database.
-I will automatically configure it.
+It will automatically configure the DB.

 ---